Skip to content

 Load all records from a single table

-Measuring a simple query which loads all records from the table with 10 columns, 1000 times.
+Measuring a simple query which loads all records from the table with 10 columns and 100 records.

 Load nested relation records